 Home or Away, we are always representing Saddle Brook; let’s show everyone our Falcon Pride!

-Bring a comfy chair, cheer us on and enjoy the game!
+Bring a comfy chair and enjoy the game!

 Contrary to what many think, softball is not "girls baseball"; in fact, its invention had nothing to do with baseball.
 It was an idea born during a football game in 1887, kind of by accident.
 As the story goes, one day several Yale and Harvard grads were gathered together, awaiting the results of a Thanksgiving Day football game between the two rivals.
 When Yale was announced the winner, one of its alumnus tossed a tied-up boxing glove at a Harvard fan, who then batted it back with some kind of stick.
 George Hancock, a nearby reporter for the Chicago Board of Trade exclaimed "play ball!" and the new game, which began indoors, got off the ground.
 A few rules were drawn up, and the sport spread throughout the Midwest, and around the country.

 The name "softball" dates back to 1926.
 The name was coined by Walter Hakanson of the YMCA at a meeting of the National Recreation Congress.
 By the 1930s, similar sports with different rules and names were being played all over the United States and Canada.
 By 1936, the Joint Rules Committee on Softball had standardized the rules and naming throughout the United States.
 While originally both men and women played softball, the increased popularity of baseball (and its exclusion of women) in the 1940s & 50s, fewer boys played softball so it became more of a female sport.

 Softball was one of twelve women's sports added to the NCAA championship program for the 1981–82 school year and its popularity among young girls has increased every year.
 In 2004, high-visibility yellow "optic" covering became standard for competitive play and yellow softballs are fast becoming the standard for all levels for girls' and women's play.
 White balls are still allowed, but are very uncommon.
 The Women's College World Series (WCWS), televised in May, ranks as one of ESPN's most watched women's sporting events.